Hundreds of millions of Africans know and love Christ, yet few biblical resources are available from their perspectives.

 What language is the Africa Study Bible in?

 The first edition of the Africa Study Bible is in English, the most widely spoken language in Africa.
 We translated note submissions into English from French, Portuguese, Arabic, and Swahili.
-Our second edition will be in French, with more languages to follow!
+The second edition is in French (see labepa.com for more information), and more languages to follow!

 How is this different from the Africa Bible Commentary?